 - communicate the relevance/importance of the ideas presented.

 The submission must be accessible to a general audience and formatted in a manner appropriate to the topic.
 Keep it factual, but interpretable.
 The layout is freely up to your interpretation, but it is advisable to provide background to the concept or idea before discussing implications.

 Submissions will be open until the 30th September.
-Tables and references will not be included in the word count but cannot exceed 1 page.
+Tables, references and photos will not be included in the word count but cannot exceed 1 page.
 Original research can be included as long as collaborators are acknowledged appropriately.
 Text files and posters are to be submitted as pdf files.
 Poster submissions are limited to A3 size, with minimum 12-point font.
 Please do not submit your name with your title, or in the body of your text, for the sake of anonymising your work.